 In the last years, the process of delivering an enterprise-level application (web or mobile) has changed.
-Nowadays, building a reliable API, back-end and architecture, might not be enough, especially for enterprises which have a healthy competition and need faster go-to-market resolution metrics.
+Nowadays, building a reliable API, back-end and architecture, might not be enough, especially for enterprises which have a healthy competition and demand faster go-to-market resolution metrics.

-To put it a specific perspective, development teams need to deploy production-ready code to the web without having to plan, provision, or maintain any infrastructure or computing resources whatsoever.
+To put it in a specific perspective, development teams need to deploy production-ready code to the web without having to plan, provision, or maintain any infrastructure or computing resources whatsoever.
 The Function as a Service Model (further as FaaS) might be the answer.
 Further, we’ll draw a perspective of what is this model about and how you could benefit of it’s potential.

-A bit about FaaS’s purpose
+A bit about the FaaS purpose